-The full Team Drone Challenge Manual is available to registered teams starting at Kick-Off.
-Kick-Off is on or around October 1 each year as part of our Annual Drone Info Day.
-The manual covers everything from “Who can be on a team?” to “How big can my team’s drone be?”
+The full Team Drone Challenge Manual (Part I & II) is available to registered teams.
+Those coaches who pre-register will receive Manual Part I, including drone & team specs.
 We’re happy to answer any of your basic questions anytime, by email or phone.
 CNYDrones@gmail.com or 315-732-1001 (leave message & your call will be returned)

 If you would like to ask a question about the challenge that has not been answered in the manual or is posted on this website, please add a comment below and our members will try their best to get an answer to you.